flytxtds/KDDAutoML2019/README.md

 This repository contains solution for AutoML in binary classification problems for temporal relational data.
 It was developed by a joint team ('autoflylearn') from Flytxt as a part of KDDCUP 2019 AutoML Challenge (The 5th AutoML Challenge:
 AutoML for Temporal Relational Data).
-Our solution improved over the baseline solution provided by the organizers significantly and one of the prominent solutions.
+Our solution improved significantly over the baseline solution provided by the organizers significantly and was one of the prominent solutions.

 Team: